The Clear Edge

 Optimal Solution: Gradual transition (score 48)

-Why Systematic Design Beats First Instinct
+Why Systematic Solution Design Beats First-Instinct Business Decisions

 Here’s what changes when you design solutions instead of picking them reactively: